fduran/sadservers/README.md

 - An automated way to create the problem.
 This is, a script and other files that will set up the problem fully on a non-licenced Linux distribution available in AWS (for example, latest Debian or Ubuntu).
 For instance, if the scenario issue is about a broken web server configuration, the script would install the web server and replace the original config file with the problematic one.
 A Hashicorp Packer template and auxiliary files would be even better :-)
 - Optionally, a set of clues or tips that will increasingly get the user closer to the solution.
 - Other:
-    - I'm using ports :8080 and :6767 for the shell-to-web and agent, so don't use those ports.
+    - I'm using ports :8080 and :6767 for the shell-to-web and agent, so don't try and run services on those ports.
     - Currently only supporting one VM scenarios and not multiple VM scenarios.
     - VMs should be fully self-contained and not need the Internet for anything, ie, the user wouldn't need to initiate connections from the scenario VM to the Internet save for ICMP (ping) and DNS traffic.
 A possible exception would be access to an OS package repository proxy.